Underwear fetishism: Stockings and pantyhose

 Some people experience sexual excitement from the look or feel of women's stockings and pantyhose.

 Stocking fetishism may include other feminine clothing which contributes to enhancing the fantasy.
 Some men find it arousing to collect and wear stockings, panties, and suspender belts.
 In some cases, this is done for the purpose of momentary sexual stimulation.
 Others wear such a complete combination under a pair of trousers or beneath a business suit on a regular daily basis.

-The growth of internet purchasing has enabled men to browse through many different assorted underwear offerings anonymously, and some manufacturers and retailers specializing in lingerie and associated women's apparel cater to the needs of men who are interested in acquiring and wearing these garments.
+The growth of internet purchasing has enabled men to browse through many different assorted underwear offerings anonymously.
+Some manufacturers and retailers specializing in lingerie and associated women's apparel cater to the needs of men who are interested in acquiring and wearing these garments.

 Such fetishists may also be divided into many subcategories relative to their attraction to certain types of stocking/pantyhose.
 Some find fishnet stockings more arousing compared to other forms, for example.
 Other preferences include fully fashioned (seamed) stockings, seamless stockings, designer stockings, luxury stockings, reinforced heel and toe stockings (RHT), stay-ups, etc.